yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 }
 {code}

-In the above example, the {{RoutingProperty}} property is called on the {{Value}} object, and its return value is used to extract the routing index.
+In the above example, the `RoutingProperty` property is called on the `Value` object, and its return value is used to extract the routing index.

 # Asynchronous Execution

-executor remoting supports asynchronous execution of remote services using the conventional {{IAsyncResult}} interface.
+executor remoting supports asynchronous execution of remote services using the conventional `IAsyncResult` interface.

-Since the definition of the interface acts as the contract between the client and the server, asynchronous invocation requires the interface to also support the same business method, returning an {{IAsyncResult}} instead of its actual return value and the conventional Begin End methods.
+Since the definition of the interface acts as the contract between the client and the server, asynchronous invocation requires the interface to also support the same business method, returning an `IAsyncResult` instead of its actual return value and the conventional Begin End methods.
 The asynchronous nature is only relevant on the client side, provided by the asynchronous remoting capability.

 The following code demonstrates how such service would be implemented: